Schwarzian derivative in higher-order Riccati equations: 1. Introduction

 For $p(x)=0$, (3a) corresponds to the time-independent Schr\"{o}dinger equation with $q(x)$ as the potential function.
 Using $p(x)=p'(x)=0$ in (4) we see that the Schwarzian reconstructs the potential.
 Assuming

 as a complete solution of (3) it is straightforward to write the equation in the normal form

 with $\lambda(x)=S(f(x))/2$.
 This shows that when the first derivative is removed from the Sturm-Liouville equation the coefficient of the dependent variable is equal to half the Schwarzian derivative.
 Apparently, this simple fact has remained un-noticed in the literature.
-The object of the present paper is to exploit this fact to demonstrate the appearance of Schwarzian derivative in higher-order equations in the Riccati chain \cite{7} rather than following the method applicable for the first-order equation.
-In this context we shall see that linearization of the higher-order Riccati equation leads to differential equations of order greater than 2.
-This poses an awkward analytical constraint to look for the appearance of $S(f(x))$ in these equations.
+One of our objectives in this work is to exploit this fact to demonstrate the appearance of Schwarzian derivative in higher-order equations in the Riccati chain\cite{7}.
+As regards our other point of interest, we show that higher-order Schwarzian derivatives\cite{8a} lead, in a rather natural way, to a hierarchy of nonlinear differential equations and examine if these equations could be converted to the Riccati form.

+In section 2 we introduce the equations in the Ricatti chain and point out that each equation in the chain can be reduced to the linear form.
+We then show that the set of linear equations so obtained provides a basis to visualize how the Schwarzian derivative enters into the Ricatti equations.
+In section 3 we introduce the higher-order Schwarzian derivatives for normalized univalent functions as considered in ref. \cite{8a}.
+In a relatively recent publication \cite{9a}, the first-order Ricatti equation was realized in the context of a Schwarzian equation provided by the derivative as introduced through Eq.(1).
+In the same way, we obtain nonlinear equations associated with higher-order Schwarzian derivatives and suggest a method to reduce theme to the Riccati form.
+Finally, in section $4$ we summarize our outlook on this work and try to make some concluding remarks.